matomo-org/developer-documentation/docs/4.x/tests-php.md

 ## Debugging tests

 As a software developer writing tests it can be useful to be able to set breakpoints and debug while running tests.
 If you use Phpstorm [read this answer](http://stackoverflow.com/a/14998884/3759928) to learn to configure Phpstorm with the PHPUnit from Composer.
-Also, see [XDebug on YouTube](https://youtu.be/HF61HJHEYMk).

 The following configuration can be useful also to debug from the command line: